ava-labs/coreth/plugin/evm/reprocess.md

 The existing database that we copy was generated prior to https://github.com/ava-labs/firewood/pull/845, which makes it incompatible with the latest version of Firewood (incompatible header checks).

 Grafana has been configured on Snoopy, so after forwarding port 80, you can view the grafana dashboards locally at: `http://localhost:8000/dashboards`.
+To sign in, use the combo: (admin, admin) or if it may have been updated to (admin, firewood_is_fast).

 ## Current DevX